tmhglnd/mercury/README.md

 ## Thanks

+- Anne Veinberg for working with Mercury and a Mercury extensions for the [CodeKlavier](https://codeklavier.space/) project
+- Rafaele Maria Andrade for collaboration on [networked performance](https://www.youtube.com/watch?v=7UWywv_DPHI&t=4s) between Mercury and Knurl
 - Roald van Dillewijn for working together on osc and midi functionalities combined with his [Digilog modified guitar-pedals](https://roaldvandillewijn.nl/projects/digilog)
 - Guillem Gongora Moral for using Mercury as a composition tool and sharing valuable feedback in the process
 - Repo banner image by Annebel Bunt